 Real estate costs a lot, that is why buyers expect to receive high-standard service in every aspect.

-Most real estate websites don’t fail because they look bad.
 They fail because of a handful of specific, fixable problems — and almost all of them trace back to one thing.

 Hi, my name is Roman Makuev, I’m the SEO Team Lead at Neon Team and the creator of seo-algorithm.com, a professional SEO toolkit.
 I’ve spent a lot of time looking at why real estate websites underperform in search — and in this article I want to walk through the issues I see most often, and what we do differently when we build these sites ourselves.